Docs / Use

 Both files in the repo: galley.yml wins.
 The compose file is parsed only when galley.yml is absent.
 Compose features Galley ignores (and warns about) include:

 volumes:— Galley doesn’t run host bind-mounts in previews.
-Useephemeralif you need state to survive within a preview’s lifetime.ports:— every routable service gets a public route on a subdomain; mapping host ports doesn’t make sense across many previews on one host.network_mode,pid,ipc— host modes break preview isolation.cap_add,privileged: true— agents refuse privileged containers.
+Useephemeralif you need state to survive within a preview’s lifetime.ports:— every routable service gets a public route at a single-level wildcard hostname (<svc>-<env>or the bare<env>if it’s the only web); mapping host ports doesn’t make sense across many previews on one host.network_mode,pid,ipc— host modes break preview isolation.cap_add,privileged: true— agents refuse privileged containers.

 The deployment timeline shows each warning so you can audit what got ignored.